 It had taken a fraction over a year to achieve but here is the release of the first songs that would never have seen light of day had Prince still been alive.
 There are three CDs in this release (actually, a fourth disk – a DVD from the Purple Rain tour – is also generously included); the first being the remaster, done under Prince’s supervision back in 2015 (intended for release to mark the 35th anniversary of the original album but later pulled).
 Yet it’s the accompanying disks giving the reason to own this.
 The second disk is where fans head to first, for it contains the music previously unreleased – some of which being treasured jelly indeed.
 Beyond the much longed for The Dance Electric, Electric Intercourse and Possessed the real find is the full 12-minute version of Computer Blue and a fabulous We Can F**k.
 The set demonstrates the many faces of Prince range – from frivolous (Velvet Kitty Cat) to masterful (Father’s Song), funky (Wonderful Ass) to irreverent (Love And Sex).
 Although not equalling the quality expected from the Revolution, that and the sound issues reminds us these tracks are clearly and correctly a collection of outtakes.
 But with sound issues aside, this remains a solid collection, nonetheless.
 The only let-down is its quality of sound, as is understood this is due to that the recordings being taken from recordings rather than the master tapes (locked behind legal red tape) themselves.
 The standout tracks are surely Our Destiny, Computer Blue and We Can F**K – where Prince’s dexterity comes as such ease it astounds – and continues to do so with Father’s Song – during which listeners must remind themselves Prince was a mere a 24-year-old at the time of its recording in 1983.
 Sadly, the condition and storage of these tracks, camped in a dusty corner in Warners for more than 35 years, despite their remastering still bear the stamp of bootleg sound quality even with an official release.
 Comprised of edits and b-sides disk three is the one least expected to enjoy, it however delivers the surprise result from the rest the package.
 The extended Another Lonely Christmas is the highlight of the entire set and although placing the same song back to back, despite one being the edit and the other the extended version – done no less than five times across the disk – is irksome over repeated listening.
 The package is a wonderful revisit to 1984, the year that (is although not his most prolific or greatest) is etched in history as its creator’s most definitive, the set goes a long way to celebrate Prince’s industry-shaping talent.
 Should Warner ever follow this up with Sign O’ The Times Deluxe shall things become serious.

-Purple Rain Deluxe is reviewed by Goldies Parade.
+Purple Rain Deluxe is rated 4 out of 5 by Goldies Parade.